BAKAOLC/Simple-Aether-Cloud-Mod/README_EN.md

 # Simple Aether Cloud Mod

+English | [简体中文](README.md)

 A simple Minecraft mod that adds various cloud blocks.
 The original idea comes from The Aether mod, with added features.

-English | [简体中文](README.md)

-## Features

 - Adds various cloud blocks including yellow, blue, horizontal blue, red, and green clouds
 - Cloud blocks can be placed and broken like normal blocks